commercionetwork/commercionetwork/docs/join-mainnet.md

 curl https://raw.githubusercontent.com/commercionetwork/launch/master/genesis.json > $HOME/.cnd/config/genesis.json
 ```

-Note that we use the `latest` directory inside the [launch repo](https://github.com/commercionetwork/launch) which
+Note that we use the `latest` directory inside the [chains repo](https://github.com/commercionetwork/chains) which
 contains details for the mainnet like the latest version and genesis file.

 > If you want to connect to the public testnet instead, click [here](./join-testnet.md).